 For more examples of AI applications for news see this Airtable of case studies from JournalismAI and this spreadsheet of examples collected by John Keefe, Youyou Zhou and Jeremy Merrill for the Knight Foundation.

-The NYC Media Lab team produced NewsLab 2020, an event that convened 150+ interdisciplinary practitioners in journalism and technology.
+The NYC Media Lab team produced NewsLab 2020, an event that convened more than 150 interdisciplinary practitioners in journalism and technology.
 Over the course of several days, including a follow-up event for participants, several key themes emerged as priorities for the community: